Meet the Board Members

 Tom Steele was appointed as Chair of the Scottish Ambulance Service Board on 1 June 2018.
-From 2014 until this appointment, he served as a non-executive Board member and Chair of the Audit Committee at NHS Lanarkshire and as a member of the South Lanarkshire Health and Social Care Integration Joint Board.
-Currently Tom also co-chairs the National Health and Social Care Innovation Steering Group and chairs the National Group for Volunteering in NHS Scotland.
+From 2014 until this appointment, he served as a Non-Executive Board member and Chair of the Audit Committee at NHS Lanarkshire and as a member of the South Lanarkshire Health and Social Care Integration Joint Board.
+Currently Tom also co-chairs the National Health and Social Care Innovation Design Authority Board and chairs the National Group for Volunteering in NHS Scotland.
 Previously he spent his career in management consultancy with KPMG and then in the IT industry, where for 20 years he held various senior executive positions with Fujitsu UK.
 Tom has wide leadership and corporate governance experience of large, complex organisations.

 Stuart Currie, Non Executive Director